openshift/enhancements/enhancements/installer/image-based-installer.md

 The OpenShift installer will support generating a configuration ISO with all the site specific configuration data for the cluster to be installed provided as input.
 The configuration ISO contents are the following:
-* ClusterInfo (cluster name, base domain, hostname, nodeIP)
+- `ClusterInfo` (cluster name, base domain, hostname, node IP)
-* SSH authorized_keys
+- SSH `authorized_keys`
-* Pull Secret
+- Pull Secret
-* Extra Manifests
+- Extra Manifests
-* Generated keys and certs (compatible the generated admin kubeconfig)
+- Generated keys and certs (compatible with the generated admin `kubeconfig`)
-* Static networking config
+- Static networking configuration

 The site specific configuration data will be generated according to information provided in the `install-config.yaml` and the manifests provided in the